nithin173/Lung-Disease-Detection/README.md

-# 🫁 Lung Disease Detection from Chest X-rays using Vision Transformers (ViT) with 3D Reconstruction
+# 🫁 Lung Disease Detection from Chest X-rays using Vision Transformers (ViT)

 This project focuses on detecting lung diseases (such as pneumonia,tuberculosis, etc.) using chest X-ray images.
-It uses **Vision Transformers (ViT)** for classification and incorporates **3D image reconstruction** to enhance diagnostic accuracy.
+It uses **Vision Transformers (ViT)** for classification.

 ---